Year 2000

 There was nothing really new from the clinical point of view in the meeting.
 The CF scientists were under-represented – I suspect they were holding their fire for the more scientifically orientated meetings and for the US CF Foundation meeting in the autumn.

 One other memory of the meeting was one evening when we all attended a drug company sponsored evening lecture and dinner.
-We went by boat to an island where we heard a very long, very boring lecture which seemed to go on forever.
+We went by boat to an island where we heard a very long, rather dry lecture which seemed to go on forever.
 By the time the return boat arrived we were desperate for food!

 Ann and I had a look round Stockholm on the 9th and travelled home on the 10th of June.